Milena1993/SeleniumPythonRahulNEwProject/README.md

 ## Setup

-Install all the required Python modules using pip:
+Install all the required Python modules using `pip`:

+You can get a copy of all files used in this tutorial by cloning this repository!

 ```shell
 git clone https://github.com/Milena1993/SeleniumPythonRahulNEwProject